-- Preschool will remain closed after spring break except for the children of parents working in one of 16 essential professions.
+- As things stand today, our preschool will remain closed except for the children of parents working in one of 16 essential professions.

-- The elementary grades will continue with distance learning following spring break.
+- The elementary grades will continue with distance learning.

-The Office will remain open from 8:30 a.m. to 5 p.m. daily.
+The Office will remain open from 8:30 a.m. till 4 p.m. most days.
 (Office staff won’t have more current information than we’ve disseminated by eNote.)

 Sign-ups for our summer programs.
 We're operating on the assumption that things will have returned to some semblance of normalcy by July, so we're proceeding with our summer program registration.
 Be watching eNotes for program descriptions and registration forms.
-They'll be due March 27.
+We'll be sending them out soon.

 One inspiration that emerged from our February 29 compassion symposium was a “compassion tree,” a tree we can all “stand under” together as we open our awareness to all the new possibilities the current situation presents us.
 This painting by art teacher and artist Lara Cannon captures the silent nature of compassion, expressed in action, so fully highlighted in Dr. Carol Weyland Conner’s welcoming address that night.